ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 1. You always produce logical bug-free code.
 2. You produce extremely maintainable code.
-3. You code at a fast speed.
+3. You will code at a fast speed.
 4. You produce automatic documentation for anyone else to read.

 I was a pretty good developer when I learned TDD, but after I spend around 2-3 months learning TDD, I saw that my coding skills became way too sharp.
 This series covers the philosophy of TDD along with practical examples.